Focus and Scope

 The aim of the editorial team is to support scholarship and professional growth among Christian business academics and any others who see the Bible as important and relevant to business thinking and practice.
 Editors see themselves as being in partnership with the authors, and take joy in working with them to develop high-quality manuscripts.
 The spiritual and professional calling of faith-business integration is enhanced to the degree that we are inventive creators and effective carriers of ideas.

-The Journal of Biblical Integration in Business is listed in Cabell’s Directory of Publishing Opportunities in Management and is indexed by both the EBSCOhost Business Source International, the Christian Periodicals Index and Google Scholar.
+The Journal of Biblical Integration in Business is listed in Cabell’s Directory of Publishing Opportunities in Management and is indexed by EBSCOhost Business Source International, the Christian Periodicals Index and Google Scholar.

 Peer Review Process